Akali Dal (Waris Punjab De): Presence

 On 13 April 2025, coinciding with the celebration of Vaisakhi, the party held its second major political conference at Talwandi Sabo, where party leaders shared updates regarding the party’s activities in the last 3 months following its establishment, as well as discussed preparations for the 2027 Punjab election.

 In July 2025, the party announced that it would contest the Vidhan Sabha by-election for the constituency of Tarn Taran, which was vacated by the death of MLA Kashmir Singh Sohal.
 This would mark the party’s first contested election since formation in January 2025.
 The party stated that a strong 'Panthic' candidate would be nominated to contest the by-election.
 The party’s candidate for the Tarn Taran by-election was declared on 7 October, 2025, to be Mandeep Singh, the older brother of jailed Sandeep Singh Sunny.

-Mandeep Singh received endorsement from other Sikh political parties and organizations, including Shiromani Akali Dal (Amritsar) and Shiromani Akali Dal’s "Punar Surjit" faction led by Giani Harpreet Singh.
+Mandeep Singh received endorsement from other Sikh political parties and organizations, including Shiromani Akali Dal (Amritsar) and Shiromani Akali Dal (Punar Surjit) faction led by Giani Harpreet Singh.
+He positioned in third place in the overall results, being defeated by AAP’s Harmeet Singh Sandhu.

+In April 2026, the party formally entered into talks for an alliance with Shiromani Akali Dal (Punar Surjit) for the 2027 Punjab election, with Manpreet Singh Ayali appointed as the conveyor of a coordination committee.
+On 17 May 2026, the failure of talks between both parties resulted in a dismissal of the alliance proposal.

+On 28 August 2026, coinciding with celebrations of Guru Ladho Re Diwas, the party held its annual conference at Baba Bakala, where party leadership shared updates concerning the preparations for the approaching 2027 election and how the campaigning will unfold in the following 3-4 months.
+The party leadership responded to rumours and allegations stemming from rival parties, and listed campaign promises through the reading of a letter from Amritpal Singh, who stated that the party would release a White paper on the drugs crisis.

+Protests

+On 29 July 2026, the party held a major protest in Chandigarh involving the participation of thousands of its leaders, workers, and supporters to demand the release of its leader, Khadoor Sahib MP Amritpal Singh, as well as other Bandi Singhs (Sikh political prisoners).
+A main goal of the protest was to reach and conduct a Gherao of the residence of Chief Minister Bhagwant Mann.
+The protestors were met with water cannon and barricade from the police, many of which were breached.
+An FIR was registered by Chandigarh Police against Manpreet Singh Ayali, Bhaana Sidhu, Lakha Sidhana, as well as a dozen other members of the party.
+Dead Shiromani Akali Dal MLA Ajaib Singh Mukhmailpur’s name was also included in the list of FIR registrees.